Hugius/FabiEngine3D/doc/markdown/SCRIPTING.md

 ### General

-- There are 5 types of arithmetic: addition, subtraction, multiplication, division, negation.
+- There are 5 types of arithmetic: addition, subtraction, multiplication, division, modulus, negation.
 - Addition syntax: `ADD <name> <value>`.
 - Subtraction syntax: `SUB <name> <value>`.
 - Multiplication syntax: `MUL <name> <value>`.
 - Division syntax: `DIV <name> <value>`.
+- Modulus syntax: `MOD <name> <value>`.
 - Negation syntax: `NEG <name>`.
 - The result of the arithmetic operation will be stored in the variable the operation was applied on.
 - Arithmetic can be applied on individual list elements, but not the list itself!